Luminarada80/analyze_inferred_grn_methods/README.md

 # Analyzing Gene Regulatory Network (GRN) Inference Methods

+## Requirements:
+Install the GRN analysis toolkit to a conda environment using `conda install luminarada80::grn_analysis_tools`

+## Methods:
 ### Gene Regulatory Inference Methods
 The goal of single-cell multiomic GRN inference methods is to determine the regulatory relationships between genes involved in a cellular process.
 Determining the structure of cell signaling pathways via data-driven approaches will